Volunteer

 Farm to Family Produce Program Box Packing

-Each week of the growing season, United Way's Hunger Coalition purchases produce from Red Door Family Farm and Cattail Organics, both based out of Athens, WI.
+Each week of the growing season, the Hunger Coalition purchases produce from Red Door Family Farm and Cattail Organics, both based out of Athens, WI.
 This produce gets boxed and distributed to agencies in Marathon County.
 Your team will help pack the fresh, organic produce into 200 boxes that can more easily be distributed.

 Volunteering at Your Workplace